hugoduncan/papadom/README.md

 events from the event channel, modifies it's internal state, calling `render` to re-display the templates based on that state.

-## JavaScript dependencies
+## JavaScript Libraries

+**NOTE: the tests don't run yet due to :foreign-libs issues!**
-**NOTE: the js dpendencies aren't working yet!**
+**NOTE: the js dependencies aren't working via :foreign-libs yet!**

 Papadom uses `handlebars.js` and `jquery.js`.
+You can provide these libs in several ways.

+### <script> Links in the HTML Page

+You can add `<script>` links in the applications web page to provide the JavaScript libs.
+In this case you should not provide them via `:foreign-libs` configuration in your cljsbuild definition, and you should not require the `:foreign-libs` namespaces in your application code.

+### Use :foreign-libs with Papadom Provided Versions

-You can provide these yourself, or add the following to your lein-cljsbuild `:compiler` configuration maps, and require the`papadom.js.handlebars` and `papadom.js.jquery` namespaces.
+To use the versions of the JavaScript libraries included with Papadom, add the following to your lein-cljsbuild `:compiler` configuration maps, and require the`papadom.js.handlebars` and `papadom.js.jquery` namespaces in your application code.

 ```clj
 :foreign-libs